Abstract portraiture: embracing the future of art.

 A few years ago I discovered that most museums offer the ability to download and use photos of their many artworks.
 Each of these artworks are in the public domain and can be used without any restrictions, except that some museums require attribution for the museum.
 I then began exploring and experimenting with this idea.
 The artworks in this series are the result of that exploration.

-After Image is a series of reimagined portraits drawn from public‑domain artworks.
-Each piece begins with a historical source and is transformed through contemporary geometry, constructed space, and controlled abstraction.
-The goal is not to recreate the original, but to acknowledge it—treating lineage as a visible, intentional part of the work rather than something hidden or implied.
+After Image is a series of contemporary abstract portraits created from public domain artworks sourced from museum collections.
+Each piece begins with a historical image and is transformed through digital and AI-assisted processes, along with generative interventions that reshape the original structure.
+These works do not attempt to reproduce the source but to engage it, treating artistic lineage as a visible and intentional part of the process.

-Across the series, the figures are relocated into new spatial frameworks defined by sharp planes, ritual surfaces, and shifts in composition.
-These interventions move the portraits away from their historical settings and into a more abstract, symbolic register.
-The result is a set of images that feel both familiar and newly charged, carrying forward the presence of the original sitters while placing them in a contemporary visual language.
+Across the series, figures are repositioned within newly constructed spatial environments defined by sharp planes and abstract surfaces.
+These interventions shift the portraits away from their original contexts and into a more symbolic and contemporary register.
+The result is a body of work that bridges historical portraiture, digital art, and generative abstraction, carrying forward the presence of the original subjects while reinterpreting them for a different time.

 After Image is not an act of preservation but of transformation.
-By foregrounding the source lineage and presenting each remix with minimal commentary, the series invites viewers to consider what remains, what changes, and what emerges when an image is carried across time.
-The works stand as independent objects, yet each one acknowledges the artwork that made its existence possible.
+By foregrounding source material and minimizing interpretation, the series invites viewers to consider how images evolve—what is retained, what is altered, and what emerges when art moves across time, medium, and technology.

 Click Image